iijimakazuyuki/ItSoundsNovel/docs/scenario/play_background_music.md

 To play background music, write `bgm:` and specify the path to a music file or files.
 To stop background music, write `bgm: stop`.
+Background music will fade out in `duration` milliseconds.
+The default value of duration is 0.

 ```yaml
 - bgm: path/to/bgm_1.mp3